kfaizi/kfaizi.github.io/index.md

               </td>
               <td class="project-info">
                 <p>
                   Helping people learn is one of my favorite things in the world.
-Below is a list of classes I've helped teach, as well as any formal feedback I've received.
-(As a rule, I think instructors should work as transparently as possible.)
+Below is a list of classes I've helped teach, as well as any formal feedback I've received (as a rule, I think instructors should work as transparently as possible):
                 </p>
                 <p>
                   <i>Note: Caltech doesn't provide a nice way to collate instructor reviews, so I've just copied over any comments I received in plaintext.</i>